colmendean123/Seniorproject/MapCreator/README/README.txt

 		U:
 			Pressing U will set the sprite to place as BridgeLR, which is a Bridge sprite that is in the direction Left and Right
+		I:
+			Pressing O will set the sprite to place as Floor, which is a franite floor sprite.
+		O:
+			Pressing I will set the sprite to place as Water
         F1:
 			Pressing F1 will save the collision map which will hold the collsion data for the main game.
 The CollisionMap.txt file